edlewis4/test/CodeBook.md

 Write final summary table `result` to output file - Sample output shown below <br>

 Average of variables by 'Activity' and 'Subject_num' <br>
-This is a wide tidy dataset with each column a variable and each row an observation
+This is a wide tidy dataset with each column a variable and each row an observation <br>
+The final datset is 180 observations x 68 variables -  30 test subjects x 6 Activities = 180 observations.
 ```{r}
 > head(result[1:6,1:6])
   Subject_num           Activity tBodyAcc-mean()-X tBodyAcc-mean()-Y tBodyAcc-mean()-Z